zulip/zulip/templates/zerver/help/import-from-mattermost.md

 including users, channels, messages, and custom emoji.

+!!! warn ""
     **Note:** You can only import a Mattermost team as a new Zulip organization.
 In particular, you cannot use this tool to import data into an existing Zulip organization.

 ## Import from Mattermost